kubernetes/enhancements/keps/sig-node/5532-restart-all-containers-on-container-exits/README.md

   - Supported number of objects per namespace (for namespace-scoped objects) -->

-A new possible value "RestartPod" for RestartRulesAction will be introduced.
+A new possible value "RestartAllContainers" for RestartRulesAction will be introduced.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?